Moving to a new place can be a challenge. From missing your old home to settling in, here’s how to cope with feeling depressed after moving.

 So, it can be hard to let out guard down and reveal our vulnerabilities.
 We put on our strong faces only to lock ourselves in the bathroom to cry alone.

-But then we allow the difficult emotions to build up so much that they explode, whether in a resentful comment or harsh words to our loved ones.
+But then we allow the negative emotions to build up so much that they erupt, whether in a resentful comment or harsh words to our loved ones.

-Accept the sadness in saying goodbye to people and places you’ve known all your life.
-Reassure yourself that settling into a new place isn’t easy, that it can feel downright lonely and frustrating.
-Write in your journal about your frustrations and anxieties, as this simple act will help you sort your thoughts.
+Accept the feelings of sadness in saying goodbye to people and places you’ve known.
+Reassure yourself that settling into a new place can feel lonely and frustrating.
+Write in your journal about your frustrations and anxieties, as this simple act can help you sort your thoughts.

-Rather than brushing your emotions under the rug, accept them for what they are—normal feelings many people in your shoes would feel.
+Rather than brushing your feelings under the rug, accept them for what they are—normal feelings many people in your shoes would feel.

 3. See your family as being on the same side

 For many parents, a big move happens because of one person’s circumstances.
 Maybe you’re like my parents who moved because one of them pursued a post-graduate degree.
-Or your family could’ve moved from one coast to another for your spouse’s job.
+Or your family could’ve made a long distance move for your spouse’s job.

-Then, the blame starts to point to the kids for the most innocent offenses.
-You snap when they argue about whose turn it is on the scooter or heave a heavy sigh when they leave crumbs all over the table.
+Then, the blame and agitation start to get directed to the kids for the most innocent offenses.
+You snap when they argue about whose turn it is on the scooter, or heave a heavy sigh when they leave crumbs all over the table.

 And while resentment and frustration are normal, they’re also unhealthy.
 They pit the most important people in your lives—your partner and children—on the opposite side.

 Instead, see your family as people on the same side as you.
-Let’s say the reason you moved was because of your partner—even then, he likely feels just as lost and lonely as you.
-In fact, he may even feel more pressure and guilt for bringing his whole family to a new place because of his circumstances.
+Let’s say the reason you moved was because of your partner.
+Remember, he likely feels just as lost and lonely as you.
+He may even feel more pressure and guilt for bringing his whole family to a new place because of his circumstances.

-The more you see how they feel, the more you’ll realize how united you are in this new journey.
+The more you see how they feel, the more you can realize how united you are in this new journey.
 You’re all on the same side, going through the same challenges.
-In banding together and reaching out as teammates instead of adversaries, you begin to open up, be more patient, and find solutions.
+By banding together and reaching out as teammates instead of adversaries, you begin to open up, be more patient, and find solutions.

 4. Stay in touch with old friends

-Not only does regular contact remind you of your old life, it also allows you another place to open up about how you feel.
-Be honest with your friends and family about your struggles, and remind them how important they are and will continue to be moving forward.
+Not only can regularly spending time with them remind you of your old life, but it also gives you another place to open up about how you feel.
+Be honest with your friends and family about your struggles, and remind them how important they are.

 5. Build new social ties

-No one will replace your friends and family, but that shouldn’t keep you from making friends in your new neighborhood.
+No one can replace your friends and family, but that shouldn’t keep you from developing new friendships in your new neighborhood.

-It may be difficult, especially if you’re like me who can find it hard to approach people in person.
-Other times, you feel like you’re imposing yourself on other people, especially if they’ve known one another for a while.
+It may be difficult to get out of your comfort zone, especially if you’re like me who can find it hard to approach people in person.
+Other times, you feel like you’re imposing yourself on others, especially if they’ve known one another for a while.

 But even if these new relationships aren’t the same as your old ones, continue to reach out to others for company and support.
-You’ll feel less isolated and will have a support system, no matter how new.
+You’ll feel less isolated with a support system, no matter how new.
 And if the thought of making new friends scares you, remind yourself that all friendships had to start somewhere.

-- Meeting other parents at your child’s school.
-Many schools offer volunteer opportunities, whether it’s working on the school garden or walking with a group of kids to school.
+• Meeting other parents at your child’s school.
+Many schools offer volunteer opportunities, whether it’s working in the school garden or walking with a group of kids to school.
 I’ve made “mom friends” both ways, especially those in my kids’ classes.

-- Set up play dates.
+• Set up play dates.
 Has your child made new friends at school or other activities?
 Invite his friends and their parents for a play date at the park.
-While the children play, you can chat with the adults.
 Another option is to find mommy groups with children around the same age as yours.
 Meetup.com is a great place to start your search.

-- Attend a meet up with people from your old area.
+• Attend a meet up with people from your old area.
 Whether you came from another country, state, or city, see if you can find social gatherings of people who came from back home.
-If you didn’t move too far away, visit old hangouts and familiar faces once in a while, or encourage old friends to visit you, too.
+If you didn’t move from a long distance, visit old hangouts and familiar faces once in a while, or encourage old friends to visit you, too.
+The nostalgia and familiarity can feel comforting.

 Conclusion